 Many parents and caregivers believe that a healthy relationship with money and finances can help children’s future dreams come true.
 Resources like Money as You Grow from the U.S. Consumer Financial Protection Bureau (English | Spanish) can support you in building this relationship, with activities and conversation starters that pave the way to wise money management in adulthood!

-For Providers: Spending, Sharing, and Saving
+For Me, For You, For Later: Family Spending, Sharing, and Saving

 A guide with resources, activities, and tips on how and why to start children’s financial education early and how to talk to children during tough financial times.

 Watch Cookie Monster learn about making a plan.

 Watch Elmo and Abby learn financial education basics.